-While they generally do not pose a health threat, moles should be self-checked regularly for any changes.
+While they generally do not pose a health threat, moles should be self-checked regularly.
 Schedule a skin exam if you find a new mole or a change in an existing one.
 A mole that starts to change or grow in size could be a sign of skin cancer.

 Whether you choose to have a mole removed for health or cosmetic reasons, it’s important to know what you’re dealing with first.
 It may seem convenient to use over-the-counter products or home remedies to remove small moles.
 But it is wise to check with your doctor to make sure the mole is not potentially cancerous.